bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 <h3 id="column.maximum-character-length">Maximum CHAR length</h3>

-The VARCHAR type is the variable-length type but the CHAR is not.
-When users need a long CHAR type, it's better to use VARCHAR instead of CHAR.
+The CHAR type is the fixed-length type.
+A longer CHAR will require more storage space.

 #### How the rule works